Life Fitness IC1 Indoor Cycle Review: Sturdy But Outdated!

-The three main elements of a spin bike’s drive system are the crankset, flywheel, and the transmission.
-The IC1 exercise bike is equipped with a fairly heavy perimeter weighted flywheel; it weighs 40 pounds, which means it can deliver a very consistent momentum.
+The three main elements of a spin bike’s drive system are the crankset, flywheel, and transmission.
+The IC1 exercise bike is equipped with a fairly heavy perimeter-weighted flywheel; it weighs 40 pounds, which means it can deliver a very consistent momentum.

-Unlike center weighted flywheels, the perimeter-weighted flywheels do tend to be heavier for maximum resistance levels and a more aggressive inertia.
+Unlike center-weighted flywheels, the perimeter-weighted flywheels do tend to be heavier for maximum resistance levels and more aggressive inertia.
 Which ultimately provides a more consistent pedal stroke.

 This bike’s flywheel is bi-directional.
 It means you can pedal forward as well as backward if you want.
 There are some spinning workouts that require the riders to alternate reverse pedaling sessions with normal pedaling sessions to help stimulate the muscles in different ways and prevent the plateau.